 The City of Cambridge has been analyzing bicycle crash data in depth and a summary fact sheet is available here.
-Crash data is available from 2010 through at least June 2016 through the Open Data Portal.
+Crash data since January 2010 is publicly available from the Cambridge Police Department through the City of Cambridge Open Data Portal.

 What Does the Crash Data Tell Us?

 The good news: the bicycle crash rate has been decreasing in Cambridge over the period of time we have been tracking data to enable us to determine a crash rate.
 More information on the crash rate and how it is calculated can be found in the Bicycle Crash Summary Report.

 The less good news: every crash is one too many and we need to work assiduously to continue to reduce the crash rate.

 What Are the Most Prevalent Kinds of Crashes?

 The most common bicycle-motor vehicle crashes in Cambridge are: motorists entering a main street from a side street hitting a cyclist; motorists opening a car door in front of a bicyclist; and motorists turning left in front of a straight-moving cyclist.
 Other crashes types of concern include motorists sideswiping bicyclists, often when parking or leaving parking spaces, and motorists turning right in front of a straight moving cyclist and motorists.

 Outreach and education to remind motorists that they are sharing the streets with more vulnerable road users is essential.
 Most crashes are the result of driver inattention and we all need to be aware of who is on the road with us.